-We summarize our studies on three main perception tasks: 3D object detection, road graph estimation, and scene understanding.

-\subsubsection{3D Object Detection}
+\subsection{3D Object Detection}

-We validate our 3D object detection performance on the 3D camera-primary detection benchmark from the Waymo Open Dataset~\citep{sun2020scalability} using the d Longitudinal Error Tolerant (LET) matching~\citep{hung2024let}.
+We validate our 3D object detection performance on the 3D camera-primary detection benchmark from the Waymo Open Dataset~\citep{sun2020scalability} using the Longitudinal Error Tolerant (LET) matching~\citep{hung2024let}.
 We evaluate two versions: \model\ and \model+, similar to earlier sections, where \model+ is pre-trained on the 3D detection task using our internal dataset.
 The quantitative results are reported on the official test set and summarized in Figure~\ref{fig:exp_3d_det}.

 Our findings show that after pre-training, \model+ achieves competitive performance on the benchmark.
-Since our model output set of detected boxes without individual confidence scores, we directly compare the precision/recall instead of LET-3D-AP, which is calculated based on the precision/recall curve.
+Since our model produces a set of detected boxes without individual confidence scores, we compare the precision/recall instead of LET-3D-AP, which is calculated based on the precision/recall curve.
 We also compare the commonly used F1-score, where \model's F1-score is computed using the single precision/recall and other models' F1-scores are calculated by picking the maximal F1-score on the curve (often called F1-max).

 Figure~\ref{fig:exp_3d_det} shows the performance comparison.
 In generally, \model+ demonstrates substantial improvements over state-of-the-art methods such as BEVFormer~\citep{li2022bevformer}, achieving a 16.3\% relative increase in vehicle precision at the same recall, and a 5.5\% recall improvement at the same precision. \model+ also achieve better F1-score than prior arts.
 Performance on the pedestrian class is also comparable to that of MV-FCOS3D++~\citep{wang2021fcos3d}.
 Additionally, we provide a performance breakdown across different ranges, highlighting that our model performs especially well in the near range.
-Our results underscore that with sufficient data and a large enough model, a multimodal approach can surpass specialized expert models in 3D object detection quality.
+Our results underscore that with sufficient data and a large enough model, a multimodal approach can surpass specialized expert models in 3D detection quality.